Using competency frameworks for career mapping

 As you might have seen in our previous blogs, we’re pretty big fans of modern competency frameworks.
 As one of the main tools in any HR professional’s arsenal, they allow organisations to clearly articulate to their employees what they need to do, and how they need to do it in order to be successful within the business.
 But whilst it’s all well and good to show staff what good looks like as well as the sorts of skill set and behaviours they should work hard to develop, you can’t exactly just leave them to get on with it afterwards, right?
 Once you’ve managed to create and roll out competency frameworks that highlight the skills, attributes, training and relationships needed to do well, how can you follow that up and help your people to put this knowledge into practice?

-Competency frameworks can absolutely be the lynchpin that holds your entire HR strategy together, from recruitment to career progression.
+Competency frameworks can be the linchpin that holds your entire HR strategy together, from recruitment to career progression.
 And we’re here to help you use them to their full potential so you can create a smooth and consistent employee experience that allows your people to move forward and easily navigate their careers with you.

 Starting off on the right foot with modern competency frameworks